DevExpress/devextreme-documentation/concepts/50 React Components/20 State Management/7 Uncontrolled Mode.md

 Uncontrolled DevExtreme components maintain and update their own state.

 To specify an initial property value in this mode, add the `default` prefix to the property name.
-In the example below, the `defaultCurrentDate` attribute defines the `currentDate` property's initial value.
+In the example below, the `defaultCurrentDate` attribute defines the initial value of the `currentDate` property.

     <!-- tab: App.jsx -->
     import React from 'react';